Kangnos/Kangnos/README.md

 #### My name is Kang Shin Hyeok
 #### My nick_name is Kangnos
-##### I am not love programming but sometimes programming gives me something successful things that make
+##### I am not love programming and not good at programming, but programming gives me something successful feelings.